jrenaud90/TidalPy/Documentation/RadialSolver/1_Calculating_Love_Numbers.md

 # Calculating Love Numbers using TidalPy's RadialSolver
-_In addition to the documentation in this file, there is a demo notebook "3 - Calculate Love Numbers.ipynb" in the Demos folder.
-As well as notebooks in "Benchmarks / Radial Solver" folder that may be helpful._
+_See also the demo notebook "3 - Calculate Love Numbers.ipynb" in the Demos folder and the notebooks in the "Benchmarks / Radial Solver" folder._

-TidalPy's `RadialSolver` package allows users to estimate a planet's global, viscoelastic [Love numbers](https://en.wikipedia.org/wiki/Love_number).
-These numbers can then be used to determine the magnitude of tidal dissipation, speed of rotational/orbital changes, and provide predictions for gravity or displacement measurements.
+TidalPy's `RadialSolver` package estimates a planet's global, viscoelastic [Love numbers](https://en.wikipedia.org/wiki/Love_number).
+These set the magnitude of tidal dissipation and the speed of rotational and orbital changes, and give predictions for gravity or displacement measurements.

-TidalPy allows for both the use of a numerical shooting method and a propagation matrix technique.
-However, the shooting method is much further developed within TidalPy, has more options and control, and is the default method.
-This method integrates a set of 3x6 viscoelastic-gravitational ordinary differential equations from the core of the planet to its surface.
-The solution is calculated up to layer interfaces (layers are defined by phase changes within the planet) and then new ODEs are solved within the next layer, repeating up to the planet's surface.
-The final result is a super position of the different solutions in each layer, where each solutions' coefficients are determined by boundary conditions at the surface of the planet.
+Two methods are available: a numerical shooting method and a propagation matrix technique.
+The shooting method is further developed within TidalPy, has more options and control, and is the default.
+It integrates a set of 3x6 viscoelastic-gravitational ordinary differential equations from the core of the planet to its surface.
+The solution is calculated up to a layer interface (layers are defined by phase changes within the planet), then new ODEs are solved within the next layer, repeating up to the planet's surface.
+The final result is a superposition of the solutions in each layer, with each solution's coefficients determined by boundary conditions at the surface of the planet.

 ## References
-To learn more about TidalPy's underlying methods please review these references.
+These references cover the underlying methods.

 **Numerical Shooting Method**:
 - Takeuchi, H., & Saito, M. (1972).
 Seismic Surface Waves.
 In Methods in Computational Physics: Advances in Research and Applications (Vol. 11, pp. 217–295).
 Elsevier. https://doi.org/10.1016/B978-0-12-460811-5.50010-6